 Ok, so we know this one is a little over 40 minutes away, but we just had to list it because we think it’s cool.
 As a seventh-generation, family-owned Jersey dairy farm, Marcoot Jersey Creamery, in Greenville, is a fun side trip.
 Learn everything from how to raise a Jersey calves to how to produce milk, ice cream, butter, and cheese.
 Observe from a viewing window or get a guided tour!

+Did you enjoy reading about 10 Things to Do Nearby Litchfield?
 Check out our other trip ideas: